Ritalin Withdrawal Symptoms and Signs and Detoxification

 Other Ritalin withdrawal symptoms include disrupted sleep patterns and fatigue.
 Individuals with ADHD may experience a rapid return of ADHD symptoms when they suddenly stop taking Ritalin.
 The amount of time a person has been taking or abusing Ritalin and the specific dose is taken have a huge impact on how severe the symptoms of withdrawal are and how long they last.

-Withdrawing from Ritalin: Treatment Methods and Options for Help
+Withdrawing from Ritalin: Options for Help

 Ritalin withdrawal treatment, also known as detoxification from Ritalin, is the initial step in quitting illicit use of Ritalin.
 Because the symptoms of withdrawal are not typically deadly, there is no need for constant monitoring during the detoxification process.